Welcome to the most complete guide to going solar in 2022.

 - How you can free yourself from your electric company

-Anytime you start talking about electricity costs, outages, blackouts and rising prices, it all points back to the grid.
+Anytime you start talking about rising electricity costs, outages and blackouts, it all points back to the power grid.

 Going ‘off the grid’ is something you may have heard of before.